 Attention deficit hyperactivity disorder (ADHD) is a behavioural disorder that includes symptoms such as inattentiveness, hyperactivity and impulsiveness and affects around 5% of school-aged children worldwide.
 ADHD can have a large impact on personal, academic, family and social interaction.
 In the UK children can wait on average 18 months from their first appointment to receiving a formal ADHD diagnosis and the annual cost of ADHD assessments to the NHS is estimated at around £23m.

-Eastern AHSN is working to deliver a new national adoption and spread programme that aims to transform the diagnosis of ADHD regardless of gender.
+Eastern AHSN is working to deliver a national adoption and spread programme that aims to transform the diagnosis of ADHD regardless of gender.
 The Focus ADHD intervention uses an evidence-based digital assessment tool called QbTest, created by health technology company Qbtech Ltd (which also developed QbCheck for use in non-clinical settings).
 QbTest uses a headband, motion-tracking camera and stand to observe and measure three of the critical symptoms of ADHD: attention, impulsivity and motor activity all at the same time.

 The QbTest does not provide a diagnosis of ADHD on its own.
 Instead, it helps NHS clinicians to better understand the person, to enable a more informed and timely diagnosis.
 The QbTest has also been shown to be helpful in more complex cases and in medicine reviews.